-Students are expected to arrive before class begins.
+Students are expected to be signed into the course room before class begins.
 Unavoidable and/or unexpected circumstances beyond the student's ability to control or anticipate may be considered acceptable reasons for tardiness.
 Unless permission to leave class early is granted by the professor, students are expected to remain in class until the class is completed.
 Leaving a class during a presentation should also be minimized as the faculty provide breaks during longer lectures.
 If a student demonstrates a pattern of missing class, tardiness, or leaving early without permission, the department may initiate a discussion with the student to improve punctuality, timeliness and participation.
-Should these behaviors continue, a formal Professional Qualities Assessment for the student will be scheduled with the course instructor and the department Chair.
+Should these behaviors continue, a formal Professional Qualities Assessment for the student will be scheduled with the course instructor and the Department Chair.